hatbearingoctopus/freeCodeCamp-basic-algorithms/README.md

 Some of my first solutions to these challenges

-each .js file will be a different algorithm with accompanying comments where necessary
+Each .js file will be a different algorithm with accompanying comments where necessary